The Celtic Revival: Afterglow (8)

 - Psalm 19.1, 2, 7-9

 We sense in these litanies from the period just after the Celtic Revival a sincere longing for the Lord.
-The writers were seeking that acute sense of God’s presence that seemed in many ways to be everywhere present in previous generations, but was now less evident.
+The writers were seeking that acute sense of God’s Presence that seemed in many ways to be everywhere encountered in previous generations, but was now less evident.
 Here our writer appeals to the Lord to make Himself known by two paths of “intelligence” – the law of nature and the Word of God.
 Our writer was obviously acquainted with both paths, and with those who had intelligence in each.

 Eternal life consists in knowing God and Jesus Christ, Whom He has sent (Jn.
 17.3).
 We don’t have to cast about in the darkness, seeking this way and that to gain the intelligence we need for knowing God.
 He is pleased to reveal Himself and His will along two paths – Scripture and creation.